Visa and Accommodation

 Free Airport Reception

-If you are arriving in New Zealand for the first time and you have booked on-campus accommodation in the Halls of Residence, the UC Accommodation Office can arrange for you to be picked up from the airport and taken to your accommodation.
+If you are arriving in New Zealand for the first time and you have booked accommodation at UC On -Campus (Ilam Apartments), the UC Accommodation Office can arrange for you to be picked up from the airport and taken to your accommodation.
 This service is free but must be booked at least a week prior to your departure.
-To book an airport pick-up, go to http://www.canterbury.ac.nz/accom/international/airport_pickup_form.shtml
+Book an airport pick-up.

 Arriving in Christchurch via an International Flight